pdol9/ft_malcolm/README.md

 ### Description

 Program uses raw socket so that it can access and send modified ARP / Ethernet headers.
-Normally, when sending packets via socket, the OS automatically adds headers (i.e., TCP, UDP, IP, Ethernet).
+Normally, when sending packets via socket, an operating system adds headers by default (i.e., TCP, UDP, IP, Ethernet).

 It then sends an ARP request which is part of broadcast frame.
-In this case an ARP request is sent to each host in LAN.
-Only the owner of targeted IP replies to (spoofed) IP address.
-After target host receives the physical address of attacker's IP, it creates an entry in its ARP Table.
+In this case ARP request is sent to each host in LAN.
+Only the target host replies to source (spoofed) IP address, which results in creating / updating entry in its ARP Table.

 ## Installation